 High school transcripts are important in telling one part of the story of your educational experience and achievements.
 In addition to other pieces of your educational story – essays, co-curriculars and activities, volunteerism and work experience – your transcript is an essential part of the postsecondary application process.

-To request your transcript:
+To request your official transcript:

 - Complete the online Transcript Request Google Form